empathicqubit/vscode-cc65-debugger/README.md

-To make sure all the features work, you'll want to install Clang, cc65 2.17 (newer versions should work, however I was having trouble getting a correct build of my test project), and VICE Nightly r38902 or later (you should install an appropriate release when it becomes available).
+To make sure all the features work, you'll want to install Clang, cc65 2.17 (newer versions should work, however I was having trouble getting a correct build of my test project), and VICE 3.5 or later.

 ### Windows-specific instructions

-You will need to install LLVM, cc65 2.17 (later versions had problems building my test project the same way as before), and VICE Nightly r38902 (or a later release version when it becomes available).
+You will need to install LLVM, cc65 2.17 (later versions had problems building my test project the same way as before), and VICE 3.5 or later.
 The easiest way to install these packages to your PATH is to use [Chocolatey](https://chocolatey.org/).

 ```powershell
 # Make sure you use an Administrator shell!